Car Accidents

 5 Common Types of Auto Accidents in Chicago

-• Sideswipe Accidents: In 2017, there were 16,006 sideswipe collisions in Chicago that resulted in 1,260 injuries and 6 fatalities
+• Sideswipe Accidents: In 2017, there were 16,006 sideswipe collisions in Chicago, causing 1,260 injuries and 6 fatalities.

-• Rear-End Collisions: In 2017, there were 27,083 Chicago rear-end accidents that resulted in 4,378 injuries and 8 fatalities
+• Rear-End Collisions: In 2017, there were 27,083 rear-end accidents in Chicago, causing 4,378 injuries and 8 fatalities.

-• Turning Accidents: In 2017, there were 13,153 turning vehicle accidents in Chicago that resulted in 2,449 injuries and 13 fatalities
+• Turning Accidents: In 2017, there were 13,153 turning vehicle accidents in Chicago, causing 2,449 injuries and 13 fatalities.

 What Injuries Can You Get from a Car Accident?